 If you have not decided yet, here is a summary of pros and cons of Python that might help you take the final decision:

 - Python is definitely a language worth considering for your next project.

-- Python is chosen by the best in the world, companies like Google, Facebook or Microsoft, and it’s growing very fast.
+- The world’s finest use Python, companies like Google, Facebook or Microsoft, and it’s growing very fast.
 Developers love its features.

 - Python is simple, approachable, versatile and complete.

 - This language is an obvious choice for machine learning, data analysis and visualisation.
 AI-first companies should love it.

 - Just like any programming language, Python is not a perfect fit for all projects but, as I just showed you, it can be a very good choice in many use case.